Your web browser is outdated and may be insecure

 If you have raised a concern with your line manager and/or designated person but feel they have not dealt with it properly, you should raise your concern with someone more senior within your organisation.

-For example, in the NHS you could take your concern to your department manager, nurse manager/matron, head of midwifery, associate director/director of nursing or chief executive.
+For example, in the NHS you could take your concern to your department manager, nurse manager/matron, head of midwifery, associate director/director of nursing or Chief Executive.
+This should be detailed in your employer's raising concerns or whistleblowing policy.

 If you have raised your concern internally but feel it has not been dealt with properly, or if you feel unable to raise your concern at any level in your organisation, you may want to get help from outside your place of work.
 You may, for example, consider contacting a regulator of health or social care services or of health or social care professionals or a whistleblowing hotline.
 This is so that your concern can be investigated under current legislation and for your own protection.

-Before taking this step it is important than you speak with us first.
+Before taking this step it is important than you contact us for advice.

-Raising concerns externally (for example, to the media or a politician) without clear evidence of first raising the concern internally or with a regulatory organisation, would only be considered appropriate and give you protection under the Public Interest Disclosure Act (1998) (PIDA), in the most extreme circumstances and if it could clearly be shown that you were acting in the public interest.
+The Public Interest Disclosure Act 1998 (PIDA) protects most workers in the public, private and voluntary sectors from detrimental treatment or victimisation from their employer if, in the public interest, they ‘blow the whistle’ on wrongdoing.
+Raising concerns externally (for example, to the media, a politician or on social media) without clear evidence of first raising the concern internally or with a regulatory organisation, would only be considered appropriate and give you protection under the PIDA in the most extreme circumstances and if it could clearly be shown that you were acting in the public interest.

 Raising a concern is not always easy so getting support is important.
 This may be from a colleague or your local RCN Safety Representative or RCN Steward.
-Students can get support from their RCN Student Ambassador.
+Students can get support from a local RCN Student Ambassador, or their country or regional RCN Student Committee member.
+If you're unsure who your representative is, contact us for advice.

-You can always contact us for advice and it is important to do so before escalating your concerns externally.
+You can contact us for advice at any stage and it is important to do so before escalating your concerns externally.

-If in doubt, you should always err on the side of caution and raise your concern following your employer’s (or if you are a student, your Higher Education Institution) policy.
+If in doubt, you should always err on the side of caution and raise your concern following your employer’s (or if you are a student, your Approved Education Institution's) policy.

 Pressure not to report